mechanical-turk/generator-vulcanjs/README.md

 # generator-vulcanjs

-## Installation
+## Installing

-- Install yo: `npm install -g yo`
+- To run this generator, you need to have `yo` and `@storybook/cli` installed globally.
-- Install generator-vulcanjs: `npm install -g generator-vulcanjs`
+- To install all, run `npm install -g generator-vulcanjs yo @storybook/cli`
+- Or, if you use yarn, run `yarn global add generator-vulcanjs yo @storybook/cli`

 ## Usage